What’s the Problem with Electronic Nicotine Delivery Systems?

 FDA to Investigate Exploding E-Cigarettes

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in electronic cigarette lawsuits.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in e-cigarette lawsuits.
 We are handling individual litigation nationwide and currently accepting new exploding vape cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you were injured by an e-cigarette, vape or other electronic smoking device, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+Again, if you were injured by an e-cigarette, vape, or other electronic smoking device, you should contact Schmidt & Clark, LLP attorneys immediately for a free consultation.
+You may be entitled to compensation by filing a suit for medical bills and lost wages against vape companies and we can help.